 Jawaahir is co-author of different publications including: Somalis in Leicester, 2014; Somalia to Europe, Leicester, 2011; Somali-Dutch migration to Leicester-UK, 2006; Mapping Somali Children’s Educational Needs, Leicester, 2004; Somali Community Development Needs, Leicester, 2002; My Flight: published in Dutch and Somali language, The Hague, Netherlands, 1998.

-Ahmed is completing Master of Terrorism and Global Security from Australian Graduate School of Policing and Security, Charles Sturt University Sydney and holds Master and bachelor of Social Science International Development Studies Melbourne Australia.
+Ahmed has completed two masters – Master of Terrorism and Global Security from Australian Graduate School of Policing and Security, from Charles Sturt University Canberra and Master and Bachelor of Social Science International Development Studies Melbourne Australia.

 Prior to his professional career, Ahmed worked, aid agencies, UNITAF and UNISOM’s peacekeeping mission in Somalia in 1990s.
 He also worked with Red Cross, UNHCR and IOM in Egypt.
-Ahmed Tohow is a Board member of Global Somali Diaspora
+Ahmed Tohow is deputy Board of Directors of the Global Somali Diaspora.

 Lul Kulmiye holds a Bachelor in Nursing, Diploma in Human Rights, International Laws and Conflict Management at Buskerud University of College, she also holds Diploma in Somali Language History and Culture at Hedmark University of College, She works as a certified interpreter and Language Supervisor in Interpreting Studies at Oslo and Akershus University College.
 Lul Kulmiye is a community organizer and Gender Equality Activist, Co-founder of Somali Gender Equity Movement (SGEM) and Board Member Of SGEM.
 She is awarded TOP10 Norway activists in 2016.
 Lul is a founding member of Global Somali Diaspora (GSD) and Board Member of GSD.